zpoint/CPython-Internals/BasicObject/str/str.md

 I haven't found a way to define an unicode object represent with **PyUnicode_WCHAR_KIND** in python layer, It may be used in c/c++ level

 * PyUnicode_1BYTE_KIND
     * 8 bits/character
     * ascii flag set ?
         * ascii flag set true: U+0000-U+007F
         * ascii flag set false: at least one character in U+0080-U+00FF

-the **utf8_length** field still stores the null terminated c style string, except the interned field is 0, only the characters in specific range wiill cpython store the unicode object in the interned dictionary.
+the **utf8_length** field still stores the null terminated c style string, except the interned field is 0, only the characters in specific range will CPython store the unicode object in the interned dictionary.

     >>> s1 = "\u007F\u0000"
     >>> id(s1)